Ascend/pytorch/docs/en/installation_guide/uninstallation.md

 > [!NOTE]
 >
-> If you need to save the uninstall log, add the parameter `--log <path>` after the `pip3 uninstall` command, and implement proper permission control for the directory you specify as `<path>`.
+> To save the uninstallation log, add the parameter `--log <path\>` after the `pip3 uninstall` command, and ensure proper access control on the directory `<path\>` you specify.

 ## Uninstalling CANN Software

-After installing CANN software offline in the `_xxx_.run` format, you can uninstall it by referring to the following method.
+After installing CANN software offline using the _xxx_.run format, you can uninstall it by referring to the following method.

 > [!NOTICE]
 >
 > - After ops is installed along with Toolkit, ops will be automatically uninstalled when Toolkit is uninstalled.
-> - If you only uninstall CANN software packages (such as Toolkit), the uninstall order does not matter.
+> - If you only uninstall CANN software packages (such as Toolkit), the uninstallation order does not matter.
 However, if you also need to uninstall the driver and firmware, you must uninstall other software packages before uninstalling the driver and firmware.

-Go to the path where the uninstall script is located and run the uninstall command.
+Navigate to the path where the uninstallation script is located and execute the uninstallation command.

 - Toolkit